PurpleMyst/scylla/README.md

 the method listed in the project's `README`.
 A simple `brew uninstall pup` then `brew install pup` installs a good version.

+## Module Creators

+- Thank you to rajkosto for ChoiDujourNX
+- Thank you to WerWolv for EdiZon
+- Thank you to XorTroll for Goldleaf
+- Thank you to jakibaki for hid_mitm, sys-netcheat and sys-ftpd
+- Thank you to blawar for incognito
+- Thank you to spacemeowx2 for ldn_mitm
+- Thank you to joel16 for NX-Shell
+- Thank you to the retronx team for sys-clk

 ## Special Thanks

 Special thanks to [sudot0ph](https://github.com/sudot0ph) for helping me out with this,